rvanmazijk/Cape-vs-SWA/README.md

 This manuscript was written using [`bookdown`](https://bookdown.org/), an open-source package for technical writing using R, R Markdown and pandoc.

-All analyses were carried out in R. The workflow used to write this paper was roughly as follows, outlining the roles of the various sub-directories of this repository:
+All analyses were carried out in R. The workflow used to write this paper was roughly as follows (illustrated using [GraphViz](https://www.graphviz.org/)), outlining the roles of the various sub-directories of this repository:

 ![](docs/repo-structure.png)

 Raw-data is processed and analysed.
 Data-processing, analyses and figure production use R packages and bespoke code, loaded by `setup.R`.
 Derived data and analyses' outputs are used to produce figures.
 Analyses' outputs, figures and manuscript components are compiled using `bookdown`.

-A more detailed layout of the relationships between this repositories components can be found [here](https://rvanmazijk.github.io/Cape-vs-SWA/docs/repo-structure-detailed.html).
+A more detailed layout of the relationships between this repository's components is described [here](docs/repo-structure-detailed.svg), also using [GraphViz](https://www.graphviz.org/).